SovereignCloudStack/docs/docs/05-iam/domain-manager-setup-and-usage.md

 ```

 Note: the explicit domain-scoping is only required for the creation command, any other project-centric commands like "`project set`" or "`project delete`" do not require the "`--domain`" flag and are automatically scoped to the domain for Domain Managers.

+#### Deleting projects

+Note that before deleting projects, make sure that all cloud resources (servers, volumes etc.) belonging to that project have been removed beforehand.
+Otherwise such resources might become orphaned and inaccessible without involving the CSP.

 ### Managing groups within a domain